 - Netlify doesn’t block bots and has no way to block your visits to your site.
 Fathom only shows real humans who visit your site and makes it easy to not track your own data on your dashboard

 These companies also don’t focus on analytics - they offer other software, with analytics as an add-on service.
 With Fathom, our only focus is analytics.

 Server-side analytics also seem to struggle with filtering your traffic in your analytics (because most website owners don’t want to track their own visits to skew their data).
 With Fathom, we offer filtering on the device + browser level, so there are no IPs to block or browser plugins to install.

 Our recommendation here is to use Vercel with Fathom.
 It’s easy to setup and get running, and Vercel is a brilliant (and fast) platform.
 Here’s a great comparison article between Fathom and Netlify too.

 You can keep an eye on your traffic without even logging into our software, once you set up weekly or monthly reports.
 You can even have these reports sent to other people on your team (or customers), which are site-specific.
 That way you can look at trends over time, without having to spend a ton of time dissecting your stats.

 Fathom also offers the ability to make your site dashboard private, password-protected or fully public.
 By default your stats are only seen by you, but if you want, you can share them with your team (no need for creating accounts, just share the URL and password).
 You can also be fully transparent and share your stats publicly, like our demo.

 In closing, comparing Fathom Analytics to the competition

 Fathom Analytics is simple to use, and fully respects the privacy of your website visitors.
-Join thousands of people using our software by starting a free 7-day trial.
+Join thousands of people using our software by starting a 30-day free trial.
 You can even run our tracker alongside Google Analytics or any competition to experience how great our analytics software can be for your and your audience.